All of Mexico Movement: Opposition

 The proposal to annex all of Mexico was controversial.
 Idealistic advocates of Manifest Destiny, such as John L. O'Sullivan, had always maintained that the laws of the United States should not be imposed onto people against their will.
 The annexation of all of Mexico would violate that principle and find controversy by extending US citizenship to millions of Mexicans.

 That debate brought to the forefront one of the contradictions of Manifest Destiny.
-Identitarian ideas inherent in Manifest Destiny suggested that Mexicans, as nonwhites, would present a threat to white racial integrity and so were not qualified to become US citizens, but the "mission" component of Manifest Destiny suggested that Mexicans would be improved (or "regenerated," as it was then described) by bringing them into American democracy.
-Identitarianism promoted Manifest Destiny, but, as in the case of Calhoun and the resistance to the movement, identitarianism was also used to oppose Manifest Destiny.
+Identitarian ideas inherent in Manifest Destiny suggested that Mexicans, as people of color, would present a threat to white racial integrity and so were not qualified to become US citizens, but the "mission" component of Manifest Destiny suggested that Mexicans would be improved (or "regenerated," as it was then described) by bringing them into American democracy.
+Identitarianism promoted Manifest Destiny but was also used to oppose Manifest Destiny.

+An example of this identity-based and racist position was that of John C. Calhoun, Senator from South Carolina, former vice president and future spokesperson for southern secession, in which, in his own words in a speech to Congress on January 4, 1848, he explained that: [We] have never dreamt of incorporating into our Union any but the Caucasian race the free white race.
+To incorporate Mexico, would be the very first instance of the kind of incorporating an Indian race; for more than half of the Mexicans are Indians, and the other is composed chiefly of mixed tribes.
+I protest against such a union as that!
+Ours, sir, is the Government of a white race.

 Supporters of total annexation of "All Mexico" regarded it as an anti-slavery measure.
 Many Americans were troubled by Mexico's Catholicism, weak republicanism, and threat of an upsurge in nationalism.

-Failure
+Final result

 The controversy was eventually ended by the Mexican Cession, which added the territories of Alta California and Nuevo México to the United States, both more sparsely populated than the rest of Mexico.
 Like the All of Oregon movement, the All of Mexico movement quickly abated.